Jaydos/react-gallery-app/README.md

-Project 7 of the Team Treehouse Full Stack JavaScript Tech Degree.
+## Project 7 of the Team Treehouse Full Stack JavaScript Tech Degree.
+Tasked with creating a React app that displayed a set of images fetched from Flickr.
+Image subject determined by either user clicking on pre-determined categories or searching for images of their own.

+Before using, create config.js file in src directory and inside add:

+const apiKey = 'YOUR API KEY';
+export default apiKey;

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).